 Therefore, the choice of a virtual coaching platform plays a critical role in scaling the course and revenue generation.
 In this piece, the EducateMe team looks at several platforms for tutors to create cohort-based courses, coach one-on-one, live stream classes, build a community around their courses and sell these courses.

-Platforms for Cohort-Based Courses
+Effective Platforms for Cohort-Based Courses

 Cohort-Based courses are geared towards encouraging peer learning and learner group discussion on the courses.
 According to estimates, cohort-based learning has become more popular due to its higher completion rates, up to 90%.
 It is a sharp contrast to MOOC methods with a measly 3% completion rate.